 Why would I even include a chicken bone broth recipe on my website?
 Well – Chicken bone broth is recommended for adults, children and the elderly with allergies, arthritis, food intolerances, asthma, skin issues or otherwise healing from an illness, flu, inflammatory or leaky gut condition.
 The minerals in dissolved bones of chicken (reportedly even more-so than beef) are said to “support the immune system with healing compounds like collagen, glutamine, glycine and proline. … In addition, collagen supports healthy skin and can reduce the appearance of cellulite.”

-I learned this when I enrolled in Dr Axe’s Leaky Gut program – you might like to check it out.
 I have enjoyed learning how to make and eat chicken bone broth and I did find it was a major component of my recovery from a bad long-term allergic reaction called mammalian-meat allergy (do you know someone who was bitten by a tick and subsequently developed an allergy towards red meat, or general illness?
 If so, you might like to share my blog with that person).

 Chicken Meat Loaf with Gravy, Corn, and Sweet Potato (or any roast vegetables)